-The 1960s was a decade of transition from classic, tailored, feminine silhouettes to liberating girlish and shapeless simplicity.
-Women’s tops, blouses and shirts repeated many of the changes found in 60s dresses wile also taking more masculine designs and adapting them to the young women’s body.
+The 1960s was a decade of transition from the classic tailored and feminine silhouettes of the 1950s to more liberating girlish, shapeless simplicity.
+Women’s tops, blouses, and shirts repeated many of the changes found in 60s dresses while also taking more masculine designs and adapting them to the young woman’s body.

-Separates, instead of dresses, were making up the majority of women’s wardrobes which is why there was an explosion of shapes, prints, and styles for every teen girl, young woman and mature woman in the sixties.
+Instead of dresses, separates were making up the majority of women’s wardrobes.
+This is why there was an explosion of shapes, prints, and styles for every teen girl, young woman, and mature woman in the sixties.

 The following 1960s tops, shirts and blouse styles are what the average American woman wore.
-While sub-genres like the hippies get a lot of hype, real women dressed is classic blouse-shirts, comfort knit pullovers, tunics, tank tops, and soft blouses with their skirts and pants.
+While sub-genres like the hippies get a lot of hype, real women dressed in classic blouse-shirts, comfort knit pullovers, tunics, tank tops, and soft blouses paired with their skirts and pants.

 *Women from around the world wore the same or similar 1960s tops.
 The following images are taken from American clothing catalogs and magazines.

 Classic Blouse Shirts

 At the start of the 60s, women were wearing most of the same styles of button-down blouses seen in the late 1950s.
 They were called “classic” shirts for their timeless look.

 Long, mid arm, short with rolled cuffs, and sleeveless shirts with collars came in soft pastels and traditional patterns such as gingham, plaid, florals, and vertical stripes.
 Following fashion trends, blouses increasingly demonstrated the latest new patterns and prints.
 Bold earth tone stripes, paisley, rustic florals, and country patterns shared space with psychedelic, mod, and trippy prints in vibrant yellow, pink, lime, and orange swirls.